 Nestled on the southern edge of the town of Cahuita is Cahuita National Park, a park created to protect the large offshore stretch of coral reef.
 The reef is home to a variety of vibrant tropical fish and over 30 species of coral, the ideal underwater playground for snorkeling.
 White sand, palm-lined beaches, and brilliant turquoise water make the Cahuita beaches perfectly picturesque.
 Don’t miss the 5.6 mile Cahuita National Park trail located just behind the beach.
 Walk to the end of the trail to Punta Cahuita, one of the best spots in the park for snorkeling, and admire the thick vegetation and abundant wildlife along the way.

 Gandoca Manzanillo Wildlife Refuge

 Located between Cahuita and Manzanillo, the happening town of Puerto Viejo is a popular middle ground.
-Experienced surfers come to ride the waves of surf breaks like the Salsa Brava, Costa Rica’s biggest wave, and Playa Cocles.
+Experienced surfers come to ride the waves of surf breaks like the Salsa Brava, Costa Rica’s biggest wave, and Cocles Beach.
 New restaurants and hotels catering to surfers and tourists have popped up in the area, giving us all one more reason to visit.